-Stems are leafy, smooth, light green or reddish green, sometimes have purple streaks, and contain a milky juice and are unbranched below the floral array.
+Stems are leafy, smooth, light green or reddish green, sometimes have purple streaks, contain a milky juice and are unbranched below the floral array.

-Seeds are a brown, oblong-oval, dry cypselae (seeds in composite plants that resemble an achene), with one noticeable nerve line on the side (although they may be up to 3 on some), a long thin beak, and are transported by the wind via a tuft of white bristles (pappus).
+Seeds are brown, oblong-oval, dry cypselae (seeds in composite plants that resemble an achene), with one noticeable nerve line on the side (although they may be up to 3 on some), a long thin beak, and are transported by the wind via a tuft of white bristles (pappus).

 Habitat: Wild Lettuce grows from a deep taproot.
 It tolerates poorer soils but does best in fertile loam and full sun, while some shade is tolerated as are moist to dry conditions.

 Names: The genus Lactuca is applied to the lettuce family and comes from the Latin lac, for the milky juice of the stem and root.
 The species canadensis means 'of Canada', the original type location.
 The author name for the plant classification, from 1753, - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.